sdwfrost/sparNA/README.md

 # sparNA

 sparNA is a pipeline for assembling high depth paired-end sequencing reads from diverse viruses such as HIV and HCV. *In silico* normalisation can improve the contiguity of such assemblies, but should be parameterised on a per-sample basis for best results. sparNA accepts paired Illumina reads and lists of normalisation target coverage `c` and normalisation `k` values.
-Input reads are normalised in parallel using Khmer's `normalize-by-median.py` script according to each combination of `c` and `k` and each set of reads is subsequently assembled using SPAdes.
-BLAST results for the top n contigs in each assembly are retrieved using the EBI BLAST web service and an interactive overview of the assemblies is plotted for scrutiny by the user.
+Input reads are optionally trimmed and normalised in parallel using Khmer's `normalize-by-median.py` according to each combination of `c` and `k`, and each set of reads is subsequently assembled with SPAdes.
+BLAST results for the top n contigs in each assembly are retrieved using the EBI BLAST web service and an interactive plot of the assemblies is generated for scrutiny by the user.

 ![Plot example](./plot.png)